Confederate States of America: Religion

 The CSA was overwhelmingly Protestant.
 Both free and enslaved populations identified with evangelical Protestantism.
-Baptists and Methodists together formed majorities of both the white and the slave population (see Black church).
+Baptists and Methodists together formed majorities of both the white and the slave population, becoming the Black church.
 Freedom of religion and separation of church and state were fully ensured by Confederate laws.
 Church attendance was very high and chaplains played a major role in the Army.

 Most large denominations experienced a North–South split in the prewar era on the issue of slavery.
 The creation of a new country necessitated independent structures.
-For example, the Presbyterian Church in the United States split, with much of the new leadership provided by Joseph Ruggles Wilson (father of President Woodrow Wilson).
-In 1861, he organized the meeting that formed the General Assembly of the Southern Presbyterian Church and served as its chief executive for 37 years.
-Baptists and Methodists both broke off from their Northern coreligionists over the slavery issue, forming the Southern Baptist Convention and the Methodist Episcopal Church, South, respectively.
+For example, the Presbyterian Church in the United States split, with much of the new leadership provided by Joseph Ruggles Wilson.
+Baptists and Methodists both broke off from their Northern coreligionists over the slavery issue, forming the Southern Baptist Convention and the Methodist Episcopal Church, South.
 Elites in the southeast favored the Protestant Episcopal Church in the Confederate States of America, which had reluctantly split from the Episcopal Church in 1861.
 Other elites were Presbyterians belonging to the 1861-founded Presbyterian Church in the United States.
-Catholics included an Irish working class element in coastal cities and an old French element in southern Louisiana.
-Other insignificant and scattered religious populations included Lutherans, the Holiness movement, other Reformed, other Christian fundamentalists, the Stone-Campbell Restoration Movement, the Churches of Christ, the Latter Day Saint movement, Adventists, Muslims, Jews, Native American animists, deists and irreligious people.
+Catholics included an Irish working-class element in coastal cities and an old French element in southern Louisiana.

 The southern churches met the shortage of Army chaplains by sending missionaries.
-The Southern Baptists started in 1862 and had a total of 78 missionaries.
-Presbyterians were even more active with 112 missionaries in January 1865.
-Other missionaries were funded and supported by the Episcopalians, Methodists, and Lutherans.
 One result was wave after wave of revivals in the Army.

-Military leaders

-Military leaders of the Confederacy (with their state or country of birth and highest rank) included: